FERTILE EARTH ACUPUNCTURE & HERBAL MEDICINE · ENCINITAS, CA

 AMH — anti-Müllerian hormone — tells your doctor how many eggs you have remaining.
 It's a measure of quantity.
 What it doesn't tell you is anything about the quality of those eggs.
 And quality, it turns out, is something you have meaningful influence over — during a specific, predictable window that most women never hear about.

-The 90-day window that changes everything
+The 90-day window that determines egg quality

 The egg that ovulates in any given cycle didn't arrive fully formed on day fourteen.
 It began developing approximately 90 days before ovulation — moving through a slow, multi-phase maturation process called folliculogenesis.